George E. Goodfellow: Personal reputation

-Along with being an extremely talented and innovative surgeon, Goodfellow developed a reputation as a hard-drinking, irascible ladies-man.
+Along with being an extremely talented and innovative surgeon Goodfellow developed a reputation as a hard-drinking, irascible Ladies' man.
 He kept company with some of the courtesans who frequented the Crystal Palace Saloon.
 He was also known to be a vocal supporter of the Earps, town business owners, and miners, but that did not keep the rural Cowboys from seeking his services during the 11 years his office was located in Tombstone.
 He delivered babies, set miners' broken bones, treated gunshot wounds to cowboys and lawmen alike, and provided medical care to anyone in need.
 Tombstone had a large number of silver mines during its peak production period, and Goodfellow entered smoke-filled mining shafts on more than one occasion to help treat trapped and injured miners.
 The Tombstone Epitaph said Goodfellow had "both skill and nerve, both of which were brought into requisition on Contention Hill" when he personally rescued unconscious miners in late May 1886.

 While Goodfellow lived in Tombstone, he was a founder in 1880 of the plush Tombstone Club located on the second floor of the Ritchie Building.
 The rooms were furnished with reading tables and chairs.
 The 60 male members had access to more than 70 publications.
 Goodfellow also helped organize the Tombstone Scientific Society.
 He was active in other community affairs, and invested in the Huachuca Water Company, which in 1881 built a 23 mi pipeline from the Huachuca Mountains to Tombstone, along with a community swimming pool.

 During the Tombstone fire in June 1881, George W. Parsons was helping to tear down a balcony to prevent the fire from spreading when he was struck by the falling wood.
 Parsons' upper lip and nose were pierced by a splinter of wood, severely flattening and deforming his nose.
 Goodfellow devised a wire framework and in a series of treatments successfully restored Parsons' nose to his pre-injury profile.
 He refused payment because Parsons had been hurt as he was assisting others.

-Goodfellow was not a man to be taken lightly.
 In August 1889, he got into a fight while drunk during which he stabbed Frank White with a triple-edged, 4 in poignard.
 White was seriously injured but Goodfellow was not arrested, as the judge ruled Goodfellow had acted in self-defense.